sile/hash_ring/doc/hash_ring.md

  A consistent hash ring.

-It is a unidirection ring.
+It is an unidirection ring.